 Lakes and Rivers

 - Before going near a lake or river, learn to swim.
-Click here to learn how to enroll in
+Enroll in Grand Prairie Aquatic Swim Lessons.

 - Select a supervised area.
 A trained lifeguard who can help in an emergency is the best safety factor.
 Even good swimmers can have an unexpected medical emergency in the